cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 #### Thinking in a mathematical way

-A strong tool against mistakes is mathematics.
+A strong tool against mistakes in mathematics.

 Introducing algebra of types, function composition, ... and a lot of things coming from Functional Programming (FP) can leverage the complexity of your system.
 For example,